wolfberryllc/MetaIoT-Cloud/README.md

 ## Phase 3 Management and Response System
-### This project updates the backend to use Azure to Hyperledger to blockchain storage.
+### This phase updates the backend to use Azure to Hyperledger to blockchain storage.
 A Wallet management and response system using phase 2 will be completed in this new environment.